31 Altitude Definitions & Measurement

 Measuring Outside Air Temperature

 In aviation terminology, the outside air temperature (OAT) refers to the air surrounding an aircraft during its flight.
 However, its value is assumed to be unaffected by the passage of the aircraft through it, i.e., it is often referred to as a static temperature.
-A measurement of the outside air temperature (OAT) is required to determine the air density for engineering purposes.
-Below a Mach number of 0.3 (the incompressible flow regime), a simple OAT gauge can be used, as shown in the photograph below, which provides a relatively accurate measurement of the static air temperature.
+For engineering purposes, a measurement of the outside air temperature (OAT) is required to determine the air density.
+A simple OAT gauge can be used below a Mach number of 0.3 (the incompressible flow regime), as shown in the photograph below, which provides a relatively accurate measurement of the static air temperature.
 In this application, the probe is shrouded from the airflow, which minimizes temperature errors from any heating caused by direct sunlight.
-The probe typically protrudes through the aircraft’s windshield or the side of the fuselage at the cockpit so the probe can be exposed to the atmospheric air.
-The instrument head is mounted just inside the windshield in a suitable location where the pilot can easily read it.
+The probe typically protrudes through the aircraft’s windshield or the side of the fuselage at the cockpit to expose the probe to the atmospheric air.
+The instrument head is mounted inside the windshield in a suitable location where the pilot can easily read it.

 At higher airspeeds, the compressibility of the flow makes accurate air temperature measurements somewhat more challenging.
-In this case, the total air temperature (TAT) is measured, which is the static air temperature plus any rise in temperature caused by the effects of the airflow, i.e., a total temperature.
-TAT probes are constructed to measure this temperature value accurately and transmit the signals for cockpit indication as airspeed and/or Mach number, as well as for use in various engine and aircraft systems, as shown in the figure below.
+In this case, the total air temperature (TAT) is measured, which is the static air temperature plus any temperature rise caused by the effects of the airflow, i.e., a total temperature.
+TAT probes are constructed to measure this temperature value accurately and transmit the signals for cockpit indications such as airspeed and Mach number for use in various engine and aircraft systems, as shown in the figure below.

 The design of a TAT probe is complicated by the possibility of ice forming on it, just as it might do on a total pressure or Pitot probe.
 Therefore, the TAT probe must be heated.
 In this regard, the ambient airflow must be directed carefully through the probe to measure the actual outside air temperature without any effects from the heater.
 Several manufacturers specialize in TAT probes for aircraft applications.